-Old Colony Regional Vocational Technical High School and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESSA), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.
-This School-Parent compact is in effect during the school year of 2017-2018.
+Old Colony Regional Vocational Technical High School and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement, and the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.
+This School-Parent compact is in effect during the school year of 2017 – 2018.

-- In grades 9-12 English Language Arts and Mathematics classes, Title I eligible students receive additional support by highly qualified paraprofessionals.
-All teachers are also highly qualified.
+- In grades 9-12 English Language Arts and Mathematics classes, Title I eligible students receive additional support by highly-qualified Also, all teachers have met, or are working towards State licensure requirements.
 Providing support within the general education classroom allows the Title I students greater access to instruction based upon Massachusetts Curriculum Frameworks.

-- Supplemental Math and ELA services are also provided in the form of before school programming.
+- Supplemental Math and ELA services are also provided in the form of after school programs.

 - Hold parent-teacher conferences during which this compact will be discussed as it relates to the individual child’s achievement.
 Specifically, those conferences will be held:

-- A general Title I Parent Meeting is held in the fall and spring of the school year.
+- A general Title I Parent Meeting is held in the school year.

-- Throughout the year, parent teacher conferences are held upon request.
+- Throughout the year, parent teacher conferences may also be held upon request.
 These meetings provide opportunities for parents to formulate suggestions, and to participate as appropriate, in decisions about the education of their children.
 The school will respond to any such suggestions as soon as practicably possible.

 - Provide parents with frequent reports on their children’s progress.
 Specifically, the school will provide reports as follows: